 Acute kidney injury (AKI) is overburdening and exhausting health care facilities and resources.
 However, AKI is frequently being encountered in hospital settings rather than in the community.
-In hospital admitted patients, AKI is a grave situation when it is accompanied by other comorbid health issues that coexist in 20% to 40% of the cases.
-Is In our study, 107 (27.9%) patients had AKI.
-Our results closely resemble with results of Coca et al; Who noticed 26.6% frequency in US population and Medve and Gondos Tound 24.4% frequency of AKI in Hungarian people.
+In hospital admitted patients, AKI is a grave situation when it is accompanied by other co morbid health issues that coexist in 20% to 40% of the cases.
+In our study, 107 (27.9%) patients had AKI.
+Our results closely resemble with results of Coca et al; who noticed 26.6% frequency in US population and Medve and Gondos found 24.4% frequency of AKI in Hungarian people.
 The intention to conduct this study was to find out the frequency of various etiologies causing AKI in tertiary hospital settings.

 The age of cases in our study ranged from 36 years to 62 years and had a mean of 47.94±8.14 years.
-Mean age of patients which Schissler et al12; noticed in American population having indoor admission related AKI was 69.5±11.1.
+Mean age of patients which Schissler et al; noticed in American population having indoor admission related AKI was 69.5±11.1.
 This difference is believed to be due to longer life span of Americans.
 In our setting, we had 54% males and 46% females.
 Wang et al18; in (2012) had also seen a slightly high male predominance (51.9% vs. 48.1%) of AKI in American Population.
-Wang et al;18 also noted that the among the underlying causes enforcing hospital admission commonest was pulmonary diseases seen in 39.9% patients, then hepatobiliary disorders 26.4%, infectious diseases 23.8% and diabetes mellitus 9.9%.
-Our findings resembles with that of Schissler et al12; who observed pulmonary diseases in 39.6% of admitted patients.
+Wang et al; also noted that the among the underlying causes enforcing hospital admission commonest was pulmonary diseases seen in 39.9% patients, then hepatobiliary disorders 26.4%, infectious diseases 23.8% and diabetes mellitus 9.9%.
+Our findings resembles with that of Schissler et al; who observed pulmonary diseases in 39.6% of admitted patients.
 In another study, AKI was noticed in patients with pulmonary diseases at a rate of 30% at the moment of ICU admission.19 In Indian study conducted in 2013 by Singh et al13; noticed somewhat similar frequencies i.e. hepatobiliary disorders 25.49%, infectious diseases 21.57% and diabetes mellitus 3.92%.
 Upon identification of individual risk factors instigating AKI, drugs were predominant, seen in 39.3% patients then septicemia in 19.6% patients and fluid loss/hypovolemia in 17.7% patients.
-In India Reddy KT et al;20 collected data of ICU admitted patients having AKI and found sepsis in 32%, fluid loss in 61.3% of patients causing acute renal failure.
-Kim MH et al;21 found that AKI was more common in patients admitted with respiratory disease up to 50.5 % followed by diabetes mellitus up to 26.1% and those with liver disease frequency was 20.8%. lavecchia L et al22, has identified that drugs contribute to 54.1% cases of AKI in hospitalized patients.
+In India Reddy KT et al;20 collected data of ICU admitted patients having AKI and found sepsis in 32%, fluid loss in 61.3% of patients causing acute renal failure .
+Kim MH et al;21 found

 Combined fluid loss plus sepsis was noticed in 6.5% patients followed by septicemia plus drugs in 4.6% and septicemia plus drugs plus hypotension in 3.7% patients.
-In another Indian study Singh et al;13 noted frequencies of various causes of AKI like drugs 14.8%, sepsis 53.1%, volume loss 6.5%.
-Davenport A et al;23 noted that impaired renal function occurs in 25% to 50% of cirrhotic patients having acute hepatic decompensation.
+In another Indian study Singh et al; noted frequencies of various causes of AKI like drugs 14.8%, sepsis 53.1%, volume loss 6.5%.
+Davenport A et al; noted that impaired renal function occurs in 25% to 50% of cirrhotic patients having acute hepatic decompensation.